AGC (OTCMKTS:ASGLY) Updates FY 2022 Earnings Guidance

-Shares of OTCMKTS ASGLY traded down $0.17 during trading on Friday, hitting $6.96.
-The company had a trading volume of 2,534 shares, compared to its average volume of 7,025.
-The stock has a fifty day simple moving average of $7.18 and a two-hundred day simple moving average of $7.79.
-AGC has a fifty-two week low of $6.52 and a fifty-two week high of $10.89.
-The firm has a market capitalization of $7.72 billion, a price-to-earnings ratio of 6.88 and a beta of 0.77.
-The company has a quick ratio of 0.98, a current ratio of 1.54 and a debt-to-equity ratio of 0.31.

-AGC (OTCMKTS:ASGLY – Get Rating) last announced its earnings results on Tuesday, May 10th.
-The company reported $0.24 earnings per share (EPS) for the quarter.
+AGC (OTCMKTS:ASGLY – Get Rating) last posted its quarterly earnings data on Tuesday, May 10th.
+The company reported $0.24 earnings per share for the quarter.
 AGC had a net margin of 7.07% and a return on equity of 8.42%.
-The business had revenue of $4.07 billion for the quarter.
+The firm had revenue of $4.07 billion for the quarter.

 AGC Inc manufactures and sells glass, electronics, chemicals, and ceramics worldwide.
 The company offers architectural glass products, including laminated, insulating, wired, solar control, toughened, decorative, sound insulation, float and patterned, and industrial glasses; structural glazing systems; and automotive glass, such as laminated, tempered, and privacy glasses, as well as integrated glass antennas, patterned glazing products, and module assembly windows.